rachel-pu/rachel-pu/README.md

 hi i'm rachel

-i am a senior at the university of florida 🐊
+i'm a university of florida 🐊 2026 graduate!

 i like to code